sergio-usma/Personal_portfolio/README.md

 These are the coming soon features for this project:

-1. [ ] Recent works and projects.
-2. [ ] "About me" section.
-3. [ ] Languages, frameworks and skills section.
-4. [ ] Contact form & footer sections.
+1. [ ] Contact form & footer sections.
-5. [ ] Responsive design for tablets and desktop.
+2. [ ] Responsive design for tablets and desktop.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>